DFE/MONK/doc/source/intro.rst

 communicate with the :term:`target device`, e.g., the information to access a serial connection and login credentials.
 An example file will be :ref:`discussed later<intro-cfg>`.
-The :py:class:`~monk_tf.fixture.Fixture` object will read this file and create :term:`MONK` objects for you based on the configuration.
+The :py:class:`~monk_tf.fixture.Fixture` object will read this file and create :term:`MONK` objects (e.g. devices, communication channels) for you based on the configuration.
 This helps to separate the information necessary to communicate with a :term:`device<target device>` from the information that is important for a :term:`test case`.
 As you can see in the example it is not necessary to know the login credentials used by the test to understand the test itself.
+Additionally, two variables are initialized with the command that will be sent and the response that is expected.

 After the set up phase follows the execution phase.
-In this phase the first created device object from the :py:class:`~monk_tf.fixture.Fixture` object is used to send a :term:`shell command` to the configured :term:`target device`.
+In this phase device object created by the :py:class:`~monk_tf.fixture.Fixture` object is used to send a :term:`shell command` to the configured :term:`target device`.
 In this case ``echo "hello"`` is sent and the response is stored in a variable.
 Under the hood the :py:class:`~monk_tf.dev.Device` object creates one or more connections to the :term:`target device`, transmits the message in the corresponding protocol and collects the response.
 This is the central feature of :term:`MONK`.
-By just calling one method the whole complexity of the interaction gets handled by the framework and the user, in this case the :term:`test case`, does not need to be concerned about the details and can focus on which commands he wants to send to the :term:`target device` and what the results should be.
+By just calling one method the whole complexity of the interaction gets handled by the framework and the user does not need to be concerned about the details and can focus on which commands he wants to send to the :term:`target device` and what the results should be.
 As you can see in the API docs of the :py:class:`~monk_tf.dev.Device` class there is also other information that can